test-kitchen/kitchen-ec2/README.md

 [amis.json][amis_json]).
 If a default cannot be computed, then the default is `"root"`.

+### <a name="config-user_data"></a> user_data

+The user_data script or the path to a script to feed the instance.
+Use bash to install dependencies or download artifacts before chef runs.
+This is just for some cases.
+If you can do the stuff with chef, then do it with chef!

+The default is unset, or `nil`.

+### <a name="config-iam-profile-name"></a> iam\_profile\_name

+The EC2 IAM profile name to use.

+The default is `nil`.

+### <a name="config-spot-instance"></a> price

+The price you bid in order to submit a spot request.
+An additionnal step will be required during the spot request process submission.
+If no price is set, it will use an on-demand instance.

+The default is `nil`.

 ## <a name="example"></a> Example

 The following could be used in a `.kitchen.yml` or in a `.kitchen.local.yml`